Just a quick post today, as I'm fatigued from the preparations that went into the monthly poker night...

 ...about everything that's happened recently in my life, because there's been a lot.
 But then I read this, and I got annoyed at the close-mindedness and ignorance of many people, and so before I post about my life, I felt instead, I would very briefly get political and post the following essay.
 The friend that wrote it asked that their name not be attached if it was forwarded, so I'm going to assume the same applies here.

-OK, here'’s the thing.
-As a journalist, I think it'’s pretty important to stay objective, and to not publicly express my political opinions.
-Also, as a person, I think it is important not to hammer anyone I want to keep as a friend over the head with my deeply-held beliefs, whether religious or political.
+OK, here's the thing.
+As a journalist, I think it's pretty important to stay objective, and to not publicly express my political opinions.
+Also, as a person, I think it is important not to hammer anyone I want to keep as a friend over the head with my deeply-held beliefs, whether religious or political.I think my friend summed it up pretty well.
+I was reminded by another column I read a few years back on the broader national debate.
+It makes the points eloquentlyloquently than I ever could, but essentially, you can't grant a right to some of your citizens and not others.

-But Question 1 is so scary to me, I'’m sending this out --— only to the friends I would normally feel pretty comfortable talking politics with, specifically, those who can vote in Virginia or who are likely to know others who can.
+But Question 1 is so scary to me, I'm sending this out -- only to the friends I would normally feel pretty comfortable talking politics with, specifically, those who can vote in Virginia or who are likely to know others who can.
 I suspect many people who would be scared, too, just don't know that it's coming up.
 If you decide to pass any of this along, thank you, thank you, but please take my name off it.

 Proponents of Question 1 say it is about gay marriage.
 Gay marriage has been explicitly illegal in Virginia for 30 years, and same-sex civil unions have been illegal since 2004.
 If you are unsure of how to feel about gay marriage, I understand, and it is not happening in Virginia any time soon.
 Whether this passes or not, there is no danger (or hope) of that.

-Here'’s the text of Question 1:
+Here's the text of Question 1:

 Question: Shall Article I (the Bill of Rights) of the Constitution of Virginia be amended to state: